Mauxilium/ArduinoSerialRpc/README.md

 ```

 ### Next steps
+* [ArduinoJavaSerialRpcTutorial](https://github.com/Mauxilium/ArduinoJavaSerialRpcTutorial) - A tutorial to discover a more complex use of library
-* [ArduinoJavaSerialRpc](https://github.com/Mauxilium/ArduinoJavaSerialRpcTutorial) - A tutorial to discover a more complex use of library
+* [ArduinoPythonSerialRpcTutorial](https://github.com/Mauxilium/ArduinoPythonSerialRpcTutorial) - A tutorial to discover a more complex use of library
 * [ArduinoSpring](https://github.com/Mauxilium/ArduinoSpring) - A Spring library developed on top of ArduinoJavaSeriaRpc
 * [www.mauxilium.it](http://www.mauxilium.it) - The reference site for my open source projects